 PE has a history of boom-bubble-bust cycles across all industries since the 1980s.
 Despite touting theoretical economies of scale, many practice management companies failed overnight in the 1990s.
 PE is experiencing another boom because the stock market appears overvalued, hedge-funds are offering mixed results, and interest rates are low.
 Furthermore, PE has one trillion dollars awaiting investment, which may lead to practice overvaluations.

-In part 2, I will highlight the remaining 5 concerns about PE-backed models and offer my final thoughts on how to prevent PE-backed consolidation.
+Check out part 2, highlight the remaining 5 concerns about PE-backed models and offer my final thoughts on how to prevent PE-backed consolidation.

 The information presented and opinions expressed in this article are the author’s own and do not reflect the view of Next Steps in Derm.